Alcohol In The Body

 Stages of Alcohol Intoxication

-The following is a generally accepted guide to the affects of alcohol.
+The following is a generally accepted guide to the effects of alcohol.

 0.01 – 0.05 (Subclinical)